wchance/blockchain-homework/README.md

 - --ipcdisable
 Disable the IPC-RPC server

-### - Explain the configuration of the network
+### Network Confirmation Explained
-* We used 180 seconds between each block
+* Block time is 180 seconds
-* chainID 127
+* chainID used is 127
-* Ports 30303 and 30304
+* Node1 listens on TCP port 30303 and Node2 listens on port TCP 30304

-### - Explain how to connect MyCrypto to your network and demonstrate (via screenshots and steps) and send a transaction.
+### How to connect MyCrypto to your network and demonstrate (via screenshots and steps) and send a transaction.
+- Step 1: In MyCrypto click in Change Network
+- Step 2: Then click on + Add Custom Node
+- Step 3: Add Node Name
+- Step 4: Select Custom in Network Dropdown
+- Step 5: Define Network Name, Currency ETH, Chain ID 127, and URL http://127.0.0.1:8545